k8ssandra/management-api-for-apache-cassandra/README.md

 - All images (with the exception of Cassandra 5.0) are available as an Ubuntu based image or a RedHat UBI 8 based image.
 Cassandra 5.0 images are only RedHat UBI8 based.
 - All Cassandra 4.0.x and 4.1.x images come with JDK 11
-- All Cassabdra 5.0.x images come with JDK17
+- All Cassandra 5.0.x images come with JDK17
 - All DSE 6.8.x Ubuntu based images are available with either JDK 8 or JDK 11 (you have to pick, only  one JDK is installed in an image)
 - All DSE 6.8.x RedHat UBI 8 based images come with JDK 8
 - All DSE 6.9.x Ubuntu based images come with only JDK 11